pymssql/pymssql/docs/freetds.rst

     Version of FreeTDS Linux static libraries bundled with pymssql is `0.95.81`_ obtained from branch `Branch-0_95`_ of the official Git repository.
-Until version 2.1.1 the version of FreeTDS bundled was 0.91.
+Up to 2.1.1 the version of FreeTDS bundled was 0.91.

 .. _0.95.81: https://github.com/FreeTDS/freetds/tree/110179b9c83fe9af88d4c29658dca05e5295ecbb
 .. _Branch-0_95: https://github.com/FreeTDS/freetds/tree/Branch-0_95